A Loopback4 LLM Chat Extension¶

 Test Case Structure¶

-Each test case should follow the GenerationAcceptanceTestCase
+Each test case should follow the GenerationAcceptanceTestCase interface:

 Report Generation¶